NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 <https://parallelworks.com>`_ computing platform to allow users to
-manage their cloud computing resources across Amazon Web Services (AWS), Google Compute Platform (GCP), and Microsoft Azure Cloud Computing Services (Azure) via a customized for `NOAA RDHPCS Portal
+manage their cloud computing resources across Amazon Web Services (AWS), Google Compute Platform (GCP), and Microsoft Azure Cloud Computing Services (Azure) via the NOAA RDHPCS Portal, customized for NOAA.
-<https://noaa.parallel.works>`_.
-The `Parallel Works User Guide
-<https://docs.parallel.works>`_ is their standard documentation.
-NOAA
-users will find minor differences, for example, the login authentication, and project allocation, between the standard and customized applications.
+The Parallel Works User Guide is their standard documentation.
+NOAA users will find minor differences, for example, the login authentication, and project allocation, between the standard and customized applications.